ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

 - It is slow moving, if you quickly side step you can move away from it
 - You can antagonize it to bait it

+# A dark cloud is not only hanging over your head, it is a sentient spiritual species.

 cord (cord cutting)
 rope
 string